Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 ``V4L2_CID_MPEG_VIDEO_HEVC_HIER_CODING_LAYER (integer)``
-    Selects the hierarchical coding layer.
+    Selects the woke hierarchical coding layer.
 In normal encoding (non-hierarchial coding), it should be zero.
 Possible values are [0, 6].
     0 indicates HIERARCHICAL CODING LAYER 0, 1 indicates HIERARCHICAL CODING LAYER 1 and so on.